 Please read the Vacation Rental Licensing Process guide before starting any application.

 To find local contact information for a current Vacation Rental, click here (Vacation Rentals Local Contacts)

 There is a nonrefundable $25 processing fee to apply.
-Your application WILL NOT BE INCLUDED IN THE PROCESS without payment received (within 5 days of submission or before the lottery is drawn).
+Your application WILL NOT BE PROCESSED without payment received.
 No Exceptions.

 Please read the Vacation Rental Licensing Process guide before completing any forms.